 The rooms vary from double rooms to 8 bed dorm rooms which are all en suite.
 8 bed dorm rooms you say?
 Yes, and just as immaculate as the double bed rooms.
 All the rooms have a lovely homely feel to them.
 I stayed in an 8 bed dorm room and was worried about it having a hostel feel to it but none of that is present.
 The room was beautifully decorated with a wide window which looked out onto the vineyard.
 The bed was so comfy and the surroundings so quiet, I slept like a log through out the night.
 Waking up in the morning and looking out whilst having a cup of tea was also perfect.
 The only thing that I found hard to get used to was that although wi-fi was freely available in the communal areas, there was none in the rooms.
 My phone and I are practically joint at the hip so it was a hard adjustment.
 But if that actually made to take in my surroundings, put my phone down for long periods of time and enjoy the trip, then I'm all for it.

-Following a tasty english breakfast made with local ingredients and my all time favourite, black pudding, I explored the grounds.
+Following a tasty english breakfast made with local ingredients and my all time favourite, black pudding from the Downlands Butchers in East Dean, I explored the grounds.
 As I was there for the wedding, I spent most of the day away from the estate.
 Although there is no tv in the lounge area, there are a variety of games, magazines and books.
 Right before the wedding the groom, usher and I ended up playing a hilarious game of Logo where I came last.
 If I do return I would like to go on the estate tour of the grounds and vineyard which is on offer.
 This is a wine tasting session ending with dinner in their tasting room.

 From my stay, I could tell that plenty of work and attention to detail has gone into the restoration of the Flint Barns.
 It would definitely somewhere I would readily return.
 Prices start from £35 per person a night for the dorm rooms and £110 per night for a double room.
 Their scrummy breakfast is included.